 Breaking out of your own trance states

-What I call ‘first stage interventions’ include ways to control your breathing to calm both body and mind, as well as developing your observing-self – the part of you that can stand back from the limited perception of emotional trance states and see the bigger picture.
+What I call ‘first stage interventions’ include deep breathing techniques to calm both body and mind, as well as developing your observing-self – the part of you that can stand back from the limited perception of emotional trance states and see the bigger picture.

 Over the last few years many CBT practitioners have incorporated ‘mindfulness’ techniques to help calm the emotional brain, but even this is not enough to change unconscious patterns.